Houston Property and Assets Attorney

 When dividing up property it can be relatively easy to focus solely on the big items and forget the small things.
 It is important to remember that in Texas, all property has to be divided up—not just the car, the house, and the boat.
 It is hard not to be overwhelmed in the face of these divorce situations, and the small things that you have accumulated during the marriage are often forgotten.
 The process of distributing property and assets is exhausting and requires a lot of patience.
 You need an experienced attorney who can guide you through the process and ensure that you reach a property settlement that will help satisfy your best interests.
 At Holmes, Diggs & Sadler, we will work tirelessly on your behalf to help you retain what matters most to you.
-Call us at (713) 802-1777, fill out a contact form on our website, or chat with us live today.
+Call us at (713) 802-1777 or fill out a contact form.

 Why Do I Need A Lawyer?